PRESENTATION

 SPR is an optical technique that measures changes in the refractive index on a metal surface, enabling real-time, label-free detection of biological molecules.
 This technology facilitates the study of interactions between partners and the determination of kinetic constants of association and dissociation (kon, koff), affinity constants (KD), and thermodynamic constants (ΔH, ΔS).

-The method involves a biosensor where a ligand is immobilized; the binding of an analyte is measured during its injection through a microfluidic system with a continuous buffer flow over the biosensor surface.
+The method involves a biosensor onwhich a ligand is immobilized; the binding of an analyte is measured during its injection through a microfluidic system with a continuous buffer flow over the biosensor surface.
 The response is recorded in real-time (sensorgram) and is directly proportional to the mass density of the bound biomolecules (1000 RU ≈ 1 ng/mm² ≈ 10 mg/mL).

 This technique is applicable to characterizing molecular interactions involving small molecules and various classes of biological macromolecules, including proteins, polysaccharides, lipids, and nucleic acids.